New Zealand beat France in rare continental shearing test

 The wins today came just two days after a similar double at the Great Yorkshire Show, which included a win over the English team of Adam Berry and Nick Greaves

-The Kiwis have now won two of the first three tests on the annual northern tour that culminates with a three-test series against Wales, at the Cothi Shears next Saturday, the Royal Welsh Show on July 24, and the Corwen Shears on July 27.
+The Kiwis have now won two of the first three tests on the annual northern tour, culminating with a three-test series against Wales, at the Cothi Shears next Saturday, the Royal Welsh Show on July 24, and the Corwen Shears on July 27.